Cloud monitoring for high-performing applications

 Website monitoring

-From an organizational and monitoring point of view, it is more manageable to have everything on the cloud, whether it is website, databases, networks, and any other file used internally or not.
+From an organizational and monitoring point of view, it is more manageable to have everything on the cloud, whether it is a website, databases, networks, and any other file used internally or otherwise.
 Benefitting from the advantages in scalability of the cloud, a website hosted there can answer a spike in visits much more flexibly than most normal web hosting services.

 As with all things vital for your company, monitoring your website’s health is also essential.
 Luckily, any cloud monitoring tool can monitor the critical metrics for a website, like bandwidth and disk space usage.